Learning to Fly: Let's simulate evolution in Rust (pt 2)

 It might seem that what we've implemented has nothing to do with learning or simulating:

-... but that's only because the neural network itself, while being a relatively complex piece of our codebase, doesn't do much on its own; thou shall not worry though, as in the end all the pieces will fit together.
+... but that's only because the neural network itself, while being a relatively complex piece of our codebase, doesn't do much on its own - thou shall not worry, though, for in the end all the pieces shall fit together.

-In the meantime, feel free to checkout the entire source code at my GitHub repository.
+In the meantime, feel free to checkout the source code.

 Why is our design inflated?

-When you gogoduck for python neural network from scratch, you'll see lots of articles that encapsulate FFNNs in a handful lines of Python code - compared to them, our design seems bean-to-the-square-inflated; why is that so?
+When you search for python neural network from scratch, you'll find lots of articles which encapsulate FFNNs in a few lines of Python code - compared to them, our design seems inflated, why is that so?

 It's because we could learn more this way - we could've coded our network in 1/10th of its current size by using nalgebra, we could've used one of the already-existing crates, but it's not the destination that matters, it's the journey.